Sonny Stitt

-Edward Hammond Boatner Jr. (February 2, 1924 – July 22, 1982), known professionally as Sonny Stitt, was an American jazz saxophonist of the bebop/hard bop idiom.
-Known for his warm tone, he was one of the best-documented saxophonists of his generation, recording more than 100 albums.
-He was nicknamed the "Lone Wolf" by jazz critic Dan Morgenstern because of his tendency to rarely work with the same musicians for long despite his relentless touring and devotion to jazz.
-Stitt was sometimes viewed as a Charlie Parker mimic, especially earlier in his career, but gradually came to develop his own sound and style, particularly when performing on tenor saxophone and even occasionally baritone saxophone.
+Sonny Stitt (born Edward Hammond Boatner Jr.; February 2, 1924 – July 22, 1982) was an American jazz saxophonist of the bebop/hard bop idiom.
+Known for his warm tone, he was one of the best-documented saxophonists of his era, recording over 100 albums.
+He was nicknamed the "Lone Wolf" by jazz critic Dan Morgenstern because of his tendency to rarely work with the same musicians for long despite his relentless touring and devotion to the craft.
+Stitt was sometimes regarded as a Charlie Parker mimic early in his career, but gradually developed his own sound and style, particularly when performing on the tenor saxophone and even occasionally baritone saxophone.

 Early life

-Edward Hammond Boatner, Jr. was born in Boston, Massachusetts, and grew up in Saginaw, Michigan.
+Edward Hammond Boatner Jr. was born in Boston, Massachusetts, and grew up in Saginaw, Michigan.
 He had a musical background: his father, Edward Boatner, was a baritone singer, composer, and college music professor; his brother was a classically trained pianist, and his mother was a piano teacher.
 He was placed for adoption in 1924 by his father and adopted by the Stitt family in Saginaw.
 He later began calling himself "Sonny".
 While in high school in Saginaw, he played in the Len Francke Band, a local popular swing band.

 In 1943, Stitt met Charlie Parker.
 As he often recalled, the two men had similar styles.
 Parker is alleged to have remarked, "Well, I'll be damned, you sound just like me", to which Stitt responded, "Well, I can't help the way I sound.
 It's the only way I know how to play."
 Kenny Clarke said of Stitt, "Even if there had not been a Bird, there would have been a Sonny Stitt."

 During the 1940s, he played alto saxophone as a member of Tiny Bradshaw's big band, Billy Eckstine's big band with Gene Ammons and Dexter Gordon, and Dizzy Gillespie's big band.
-Stitt was a leader of Bebop Boys and Galaxy in 1946 and 1948 respectively.
+Stitt was a leader of Bebop Boys and Galaxy in 1946 and 1948, respectively.

 When playing tenor saxophone Stitt seemed to break free from some of the criticism that he was imitating Parker's style, and began to develop a far more distinctive sound.
-He played with other bop musicians including Horace Parlan, Bud Powell and Eddie "Lockjaw" Davis, a fellow tenor with a distinctly tough tone in comparison to Stitt, in the 1950s and recorded a number of sides for Prestige Records as well as albums for Argo, Verve, and Roost.
+He played with other bop musicians including Horace Parlan, Bud Powell, and Eddie "Lockjaw" Davis, a fellow tenor with a distinctly tough tone in comparison to Stitt, in the 1950s, and recorded a number of sides for Prestige Records as well as albums for Argo, Verve, and Roost.
 Stitt experimented with Afro-Cuban jazz in the late 1950s, and the results can be heard on his recordings for Roost and Verve, on which he teamed up with Thad Jones and Chick Corea for Latin versions of such standards as "Autumn Leaves".